What's New

 In the community

-Air Canada has been part of Canadians’ lives, giving back and engaging in its communities for more than 85 years.
-Established as a registered charitable organization in 2012, the Air Canada Foundation’s mission is focused on the health and well-being of children and youth in Canada.
-Through its main pillars, the Foundation helps kids spread their wings:
+For more than 85 years, Air Canada has been part of Canadians’ lives —connecting people and giving back to the communities it serves.
+In 2012, the Air Canada Foundation was established as a registered charitable organization with a mission centred on improving the health and well-being of children and youth across Canada.
+Through its core pillars, the Air Canada Foundation helps kids spread their wings:

-The Air Canada Foundation also partners with Canadian NGOs in times of disaster, both locally and internationally, and supports major health-related causes.
+Beyond its core mission, the Air Canada Foundation partners with Canadian NGOs to respond to emergencies—both locally and globally—and supports major health-related initiatives.

-The Air Canada Foundation works toward its mission by:
+The Air Canada Foundation brings its mission to life by:

 - Empowering Air Canada employees by facilitating volunteering and providing airline tickets for charity fundraising.

-- Encouraging customers to donate their spare change on board flights to support the well-being of children.
+- Encouraging customers to give back by donating their spare change onboard flights to support the well-being of children and youth through Every Bit Counts program.

 Online and App Services